gabyguedezh/cocktail-recipe-book/README.md

 User stories reviewed:
 My user stories
 - **As a bartender, I want to save my own recipes, so I can craft a personal repertoire.**
-*Users can create a profile with the login functionality, which will allow them to have a personal cocktail book within the main collection of recipes, which they can access separatedly and edit when they wish.*
+*Users can create a profile with the login functionality, which will allow them to have a personal cocktail book within the main collection of recipes, which they can access separately and edit when they wish.*
 - **As a cocktail enthusiast, I want to find highly rated recipes, so I can make high-quality drinks at home.**
 *The homepage of the site will always show the featured or highest rated recipes, but also, users can choose to sort the recipes in the ALL RECIPES section to see the highest rated first*
 - **As a person learning about mixology, I want to find recipes by cocktail type, spirit and other categories, so I can study specify styles.**